Costs lawyers are regulated legal professionals who specialise in law relating to legal costs

 Career prospects

-An initial entry point for some is as a law costs clerk or costs draftsman, after which you would move to the role of junior or trainee costs lawyer, then costs lawyer.
-After this you might be promoted to costs manager, and then senior costs lawyer, partner in a law firm or managing director of your own business.
+You might begin as a law costs clerk or costs draftsman, progressing to junior or trainee costs lawyer, then to costs lawyer.
+Further roles include costs manager, senior costs lawyer, partner, or managing director of your own firm.

-Costs lawyers have the legal qualifications required to become partners in law firms.
-You could also set up your own business providing legal costs work to clients.
+Costs lawyers can become partners in law firms.
+Alternatively, you may run your own business offering legal costs services.

 You could work for an insurance company in the legal costs department and progress to costs manager then senior costs lawyer, running your own team or your own department.